Anugrah Narayan College, Patna

 Anugrah Narayan College, Patna or A N College is a co-educational institution of the state of Bihar, India.
 It is located in Patna, the state capital city, on a 13 acre site.
 A constituent unit of Patliputra University, the college was established in January, 1956 and its first principal was economist Dr. Gorak Nath Sinha.
 The college has 22 Undergraduate departments and 23 Postgraduate departments.
+The physics department of the college holds the Ferroelectric Research Laboratory known for research and development of ferroelectric materials and devices.
 The college has been selected for Chancellor Award 2021 in Best College and Best Principal of Bihar.

 History

 The institution was founded in 1956 as Gardanibagh College.
 It was located then at Patna High School and operated as an evening school to further the education of employees.
 It was subsequently renamed as Anugrah Narayan College in honour of Bihar Vibhuti Dr. Anugrah Narayan Sinha, one of the founders of modern Bihar, In 1959 the college moved to a rented building in Anisabad.
 The college moved to its present site when the Patna Improvement Trust provided it with 19 acre of land, following the intervention of Sinha.

 Many prominent figures have been associated with the college, and its governing body has also featured notable people such as Chief Justice of Bihar Justice K.B.N.
 Singh, Satyendra Narayan Sinha, Rajiv Pratap Rudy, Kishori Sinha, Justice Birendra Pratap Singh, Sheo Narayan Singh and Sunil Mukherjee.The Union Minister Shri Rajiv Pratap Rudy is a lecturer in economics at the A.N.
 College.